Topological digestion drives time-varying rheology of entangled DNA fluids: Results and Discussion

+To better understand the trends we observe in Figs.~\ref{fig:eta_collapse}e,f, we employ a generalisation of equilibrium living polymer theory~\cite{Cates1987,Turner1991,Semenov2014,cates2006a,Dreiss2007,Chu2013,Michieletto2020}.
+First, we note that there is a substantial separation between the longest polymer relaxation timescale $T_d$ and the RE cleaving (digestion) timescales $\tau_c$.
+More specifically, the relaxation of \ldna at 1 mg/ml is $\sim$2 seconds~\cite{Zhu2008} whereas the digestion timescale considered in this work is of the order of tens of minutes.
+The non-dimensional parameter $\chi \equiv T_d/\tau_c \lesssim 10^{-3}$, that captures the average number of cleaving reactions occurring within one polymer relaxation timescale, indicates that our fluids are in structural quasi-equilibrium during the microrheology measurements we perform ($\chi \ll 1$).

-To understand the master curve in Fig.~\ref{fig:eta_collapse} we propose a non-equilibrium generalisation of living polymer theory~\cite{Michieletto2020,Cates1987}.
-The stress relaxation of a chain is related to the survival probability of its tube segments, $\mu(t)$, which for monodisperse and entangled polymer systems can be approximated as $e^{-t/T_d}$~\cite{Doi1988} where $T_d$ is the longest relaxation (or ``reptation'') time $T_d(L_0)= L_0^2/(D_c \pi^2)$, with $D_c \sim D_0/L_0$ the curvilinear diffusion coefficient and $D_0$ a microscopic diffusion constant~\cite{Doi1988}.
-The stress relaxation can then be found as $G(t) = G_0 \mu(t)$, with $G_0$ the instantaneous shear modulus and the zero-shear viscosity as $\eta_0 = \int_0^\infty G(t) dt \simeq G_0 T_d$.
+Within this quasi-steady-state regime, we compute the stress relaxation of a chain as the survival probability of its tube segments, $\mu(t)$.
+For monodisperse and entangled polymer systems this probability can be approximated as $e^{-t/T_d}$~\cite{Doi1988} where $T_d(L_0)= L_0^2/(D_c \pi^2)$, $D_c \sim D_0/L_0$ is the curvilinear diffusion coefficient, and $D_0$ is a microscopic diffusion constant~\cite{Doi1988}.
+The stress relaxation can then be found as $G(t) = G_0 \mu(t)$, with $G_0$ the instantaneous shear modulus, and the zero-shear viscosity is $\eta_0 = \int_0^\infty G(t) dt \simeq G_0 T_d$.
+For entangled linear DNA undergoing digestion, irreversible cleavage must be taken into account in the chain relaxation process.
+The action of REs thus drives the system into a polydisperse state with mean length $\langle l_f \rangle$ that depends on the digestion time $t_a$.
+A mean field calculation yields